hilton/hilton.github.com/about.md

 ---
 title: About
-description: Where I am and where I’ve been
+description: Peter Hilton in detail
 layout: main
 ---

 <div class="row">
 <div class="col-md-8">

-<p>I am a software developer, writer, speaker and trainer.
-My professional interests are web application architecture, design and construction, with technical project management.
-My interests include JVM web application frameworks, agile software development process and practices, and web-based collaboration.
-I have extensive experience on projects for large customers in the logistics, government, financial services, energy, utilities, pharmaceutical, transport and space industries.</p>
+<p>Peter Hilton is a software developer, writer, speaker, trainer, and musician.
+Peter’s professional interests are web application development, functional design, agile software development and project management.
+He has extensive experience on projects for large customers in the logistics, government, financial services, energy, utilities, pharmaceutical, transport and space industries.</p>

-<p>Specialties: Database-backed intranet web application architecture, design and build.
-Agile software development process and practices and web-based collaboration.
-Technologies: Play framework (Typesafe-certified trainer), Scala, Slick; Java EE, Drools.</p>
+<p>Peter’s software development interests include JVM web application frameworks, software development methodology and practices, and web-based collaboration.
+Peter’s speciality is database-backed intranet web application architecture, design and build.
+He currently builds web applications using Scala, Play Framework and Slick.
+Previously, Peter gained significant experience with Java EE web technology and middleware, such as Drools.</p>

+<p>Peter has presented at several European developer conferences, including Devoxx, Øredev, Jfokus, Javazone and geecon.
+Peter co-authored <a href="http://bit.ly/playscala2p">Play for Scala</a>, Manning Publications and is a Typesafe certified trainer for <a href="http://typesafe.com/how/training/fasttracktoplaywithscala">Fast Track to Play with Scala</a>.</p>

 <h2>Now &amp; next</h2>

-<p>On sabbatical in central London (July - December 2014), after which I plan to return to Rotterdam.</p>
+<p>On sabbatical in central London (July - December 2014), after which Peter plans to return to Rotterdam.</p>

-<p>I am available for employment or consulting opportunities from January 2015 onwards.</p>
+<p>Peter is available for employment or consulting opportunities from January 2015 onwards.</p>

 <h2>Writing</h2>